▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 History

 The Safari it is a relatively new breed of cat, dating back to the years 70.
-It is a hybrid between Domestic cat (or “street cat”) and the Geoffroy's cat (Leopardus geoffroyi).
+It is a hybrid between Domestic cat (or "street cat") and the Geoffroy's cat (Leopardus geoffroyi).
 The latter is a small wild cat -some 4 kg adult- whose habitat is southern South America, from Bolivia to Patagonia.
-The breed was named first “Creole” and then “Appaloosa”.
+The breed was first called "Criollo" and then "Appaloosa.".
 Finally, the name of Safari, to refer to its exotic and wild origin.

 It is not recognized by American organizations such as the American Cat Fanciers’ Association (ACFA), the Cat Fanciers’ Association (CFA) or The International Cat Association (TICA), nor by European organizations such as Governing Council of the Cat Fancy (GCCF), the World Cat Federation (WCF) wave Fédération Internationale Féline (FIFé).
 However, some have been registered 100 specimens in the TICA, which makes the Safari in a very rare cat.
-For this reason and for its price, some have come to call him the “Rolls Royce of cats”.
+For this reason and for its price, Some have even called it the “Rolls Royce of cats.”.

 The first Safaris were created in the United States in the decade of 1970 by Washington State University for use in a leukemia research program.
 In particular, were used as guinea pigs for stem cell studies and the like.